alchemy-swift/alchemy/Docs/1_Configuration.md

 When Alchemy is run, it takes an argument that determines how it behaves on launch.
 When no argument is passed, the default command is `serve` which boots the app and serves it on the machine.

-Additionally, there are `migrate` and `queue` commands which help run migrations and queue workers/schedulers respectively.
+There are also `migrate` and `queue` commands which help run migrations and queue workers/schedulers respectively.

 You can run these like so.